YYZ - CHI

 • Which airlines offer Wi-Fi service onboard planes from Toronto Pearson Airport to Chicago?

-Air Canada, and United Airlines offer inflight Wi-Fi service on the Toronto Pearson Airport to Chicago flight route.
+Air Canada, United Airlines, and American Airlines offer inflight Wi-Fi service on the Toronto Pearson Airport to Chicago flight route.

 • Which aircraft models fly most regularly from Toronto Pearson Airport to Chicago?